Chirag Yadav

 In many organizations, workers usually are not able to communicate and share necessary information with other field workers.
 With AR-based remote assistance, the workers are able to collaborate and get visual assistance by connecting remotely.
 Through this, you can solve your issues quickly without waiting for an expert to come on-site, no matter where you are.
 Besides, it significantly reduces the costs of truck rolls and machine replacement.

 Moreover, it reduces unnecessary machine downtime, especially in a pandemic-like situation.
 AR remote assistance shares all necessary data and instructions with technicians in real-time.
 This eliminates unnecessary errors and misinterpretations.
-AR helps augmented workers to streamline the field service process, increase first time fix rates, and enhance productivity.
+AR helps augmented workers to streamline the field service process and enhance productivity.
 This makes their work more simplified and effective.

 AR Improve Operator’s Decision-making Processes using Digital Checklists